fdb/tag-site/projects/cyber-sensuality.md

 To train the AI we recorded a number of performances with dancers.
 Using pose detection we tracked the movements of the dancers.
 We then used [pix2pix](https://affinelayer.com/pixsrv/) to train the AI in understanding the correlation between the body and its pose.

 <figure>
-<video loop autoplay muted src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/berkey-short-fade.mp4" width="100%"></video>
+<video loop autoplay muted playsinline src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/berkey-short-fade.mp4" width="100%"></video>
 <figcaption>One of the dancers and the corresponding pose.
 This served as input for the training.</figcaption></figure>

 Through the process of training we can see the results improve:

 <figure>
-<video loop autoplay muted src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/2021-erotique-training.mp4" width="100%"></video>
+<video loop autoplay muted playsinline src="https://tag-site.s3-eu-central-1.amazonaws.com/cyber-sensuality/2021-erotique-training.mp4" width="100%"></video>
 <figcaption>Watching the dancer gradually improving through training.</figcaption></figure>

 ## Results